The coronavirus outbreak has left barbershops and beauty and nails salons across north central Florida in a precarious position.

 “Realistically, if they shut us down for three weeks, I could be bankrupt,” said Sueanne Kelsey, 51, a tattoo artist and nail technician who runs The Rare Bird Nail & Ink Studio in Hawthorne.

-The drastic decrease in customers over the past two weeks has also left Kelsey worried about her second studio location, which opened last month at the Tioga Town Center in Newberry.
+The drastic decrease in customers over the past two weeks has also left Kelsey worried about her studio, which opened last year.

 “This is a disaster,” she said.
 “I invested everything I had to open it.”